mrbusche/backseatfan.com/_posts/2009-07-22-why-tony-romo-and-jessica-simpson-broke-up.md

   </p>

   <p>
-    The 1st Anniversary - &#8220;The Sexy Anniversary&#8221; You take her on a trip to Mexico give her lingerie, anything that makes her look beautiful.
+    The 1st Anniversary - "The Sexy Anniversary" You take her on a trip to Mexico give her lingerie, anything that makes her look beautiful.
   </p>

   <p>
-    The2nd Anniversary - &#8220;The I love you Anniversary&#8221; It's the I love you, it's not just about making out anniversary.
+    The2nd Anniversary - "The I love you Anniversary" It's the I love you, it's not just about making out anniversary.
   </p>

   <p>